 The Theory of Work Adjustment (TWA) describes the relationship of the individual to his or her work environment.
 TWA was developed as the guiding framework for a program of research in vocational psychology, and this is the area of its greatest application today.
 TWA has led to the development of the instruments and materials as well as a series of research monographs, The Minnesota Studies in Vocational Rehabilitation

-The following statements briefly summarize the main points of the Theory of Work Adjustment as presented in A Psychological Theory of Work Adjustment: An Individual-Differences Model and Its Applications, by René V. Dawis and Lloyd H. Lofquist.
-Earlier statements of the Theory of Work Adjustment were published as Minnesota Studies in Vocational Rehabilitation Monograph XV, A Theory of Work Adjustment and Monograph XXIII, A Theory of Work Adjustment (A Revision).
+The following statements briefly summarize the main points of the Theory of Work Adjustment as presented in A Psychological Theory of Work Adjustment: An Individual-Differences Model and Its Applications (1984), by René V. Dawis and Lloyd H. Lofquist.
+Earlier statements of the Theory of Work Adjustment were published as Minnesota Studies in Vocational Rehabilitation Monograph XV, A Theory of Work Adjustment, Monograph XXIII, A Theory of Work Adjustment (A Revision), and Adjustment to Work (1969) by Lloyd H. Lofquist and René V. Dawis.

 - Work is conceptualized as an interaction between an individual and a work environment.